lkev/wtphm/README.rst

 The three main parts of the package are the ``batch`` and ``classification`` modules, as well as the ``clustering`` subpackage.

-Groups of related alarms as they appear during stoppages are called "batches", and ``batch`` contains the functions for creating these and assigning a high-level reason for the stoppage from the events and scada data.
-More information on the batches and the process behind creating them can be found in [1].
+``batch`` contains the functions for creating the batches of turbine alarms and assigning a high-level reason for the stoppage, gleaned from the events and scada data.
+More information on this can be found in [1].

 ``classification`` contains functions for labelling SCADA data based on the batches, for purposes of classification.